 - Was there any part of communication that was easier during lock down? (maybe asynchronous learning meant your students had more flexibility to choose their schedules.
 Maybe digital conferencing meant students could listen in class without having to worry about other students looking at them or distracting them…)

 - What was the hardest part about changing the way we learn?
 Was anything easy about change?

 Then, this is a great time to set a tone for the school year.
-It’s an opportunity to focus on perseverance, practice staying in a GROWTH MINDSET and work on life skills as we make our way through the curriculum.

 We need to get ready to handle the uncertain challenges of a COVID school year or a non-COVID school year.
 Because one thing is certain in life.